Young-ook/terraform-aws-eks/examples/complete/README.md

-# Example of AWS EKS
+# Example

 ## Setup
-[This](main.tf) is the example of terraform configuration file to create a spinnaker managed EKS on your AWS account.
+[This](https://github.com/Young-ook/terraform-aws-eks/blob/main/examples/complete/main.tf) is the example of terraform configuration file to create a spinnaker managed EKS on your AWS account.
 Check out and apply it using terraform command.

 Run terraform:
 ```